cxw620/rust-polyglot/src/async.md

 Most of the important libraries use **Tokio**, a mature production-quality runtime
-(which actually predates modern async Rust language features).
+(which actually predates, but now uses, modern async Rust language features).

 Worth mentioning is
 [`smol`](https://docs.rs/smol/1.2.5/smol/), which might